-For diversity analysis (richness and community composition) we standardized the ASV table to the sequencing depth in each sample by normalizing the relative abundance to the mean number of sequences obtained across samples (median sequencing depth * (n_reads_ASV/total_n_reads_sample)).
-The percent contribution of specific groups for different water masses and regions, surface/subsurface, or photic/aphotic zone and resulting community composition visualized with treemaps were estimated from the sum of standardized reads across samples considered (see note for discussion).
+We standardized the ASV table to the sequencing depth in each sample by normalizing the relative abundance to the mean number of sequences obtained across samples (median sequencing depth * (n_reads_ASV/total_n_reads_sample)).
+The relative contribution of specific groups in different water masses and regions were estimated from the sum of standardized reads across the samples considered.

-Similarity analysis was conducted using non-multidimensional scaling (nMDS) and ANOSIM analysis conducted with R packages (phyloseq & vegan).
+Similarity analysis was done using non-multidimensional scaling (nMDS) and ANOSIM analysis using Phyloseq (McMurdie and Holmes, 2013) and Vegan (Oksanen et al., 2019) R packages.
 Differences in species abundance across waters masses and regions was analysed using negative binomial generalized linear models coded in DESeq2 package (Simon et al., 2010).
 For analysis of higher taxonomic rank (division, class) distribution and their relation to environmental variables, tax_glom function in phyloseq was used to agglomerate previously standardized ASV table into the chosen taxonomic level.